SteffenPL/steffenpl.github.io/src/index.md

 You can find a description of my current projects in the [research section]({{ '/research' | url }}) and some more general posts in my [blog]({{ '/blog' | url }}).

+## News

+We are currently organizing a workshop for mathematicians and biologists: [Development across Scales](https://sites.google.com/kyoto-u.ac.jp/dev-across-scales-2023/home).
+Registration is open until November 27th, 2023.

 ## Contact and links

 <small>